-Africa is known for various cultures across the globe.
 The beauty of African culture is part of what distinguishes Africa in the world at large.
 We have listed 6 weird African cultures you should know.
-These cultures were picked across cultures in Africa.
+These cultures were picked across Africa.

 - The spitting culture of Maasi tribe.

+Spitting African culture is weird to some people, but to the Maasi tribe in Kenya and Tanzania, this is of great value.
+The Maasai tribe can be found both in Kenya and Tanzania.
 Spitting is a huge sign of respect and blessing for the Maasai tribe.
-The Maasai tribe are in Kenya and Tanzania.
 Babies are spitted on as a way of welcoming them into the world.
 In addition, they spit on their palms before greeting each other.

 Also, this is done for the bride, during a wedding ceremony.
 The father gives his blessings by spitting on the bride’s forehead.
 In addition to their unique culture, they are also known for drinking fresh animal blood.